pandas-dev/pandas/doc/source/user_guide/computation.rst

    ser = pd.Series([1, 2, 3, 4])
    np.exp(ser)

-Like other parts of of the library, pandas will automatically align labeled inputs as part of a ufunc with multiple inputs.
+Like other parts of the library, pandas will automatically align labeled inputs as part of a ufunc with multiple inputs.
 For example, using :meth:`numpy.remainder` on two :class:`Series` with differently ordered labels will align before the operation.